ericlong12/cs185c_fall2024/project/input/obcs/README.md

 ---

 ## **Purpose of OBCS Files**
-The boundary condition files define the behavior of ocean variables (velocities, temperature, and salinity) at the open edges of the model domain.
-These conditions allow for realistic water flow, temperature, and salinity exchange with the larger ocean system.
+The boundary condition files define the behavior of ocean variables (velocities, temperature, and salinity) on the model.
+These conditions are made for water flow, temperature, and salinity exchange with the ocean system.

 ---

 ## **File List**
-The files are organized by variable and boundary direction:

 | File Name            | Description          |
 |-----------------------|----------------------|